-The Helena College Nursing Department's educational philosophy supports the belief that professional nursing is best served by highly educated members who meet the ever-changing health care needs of the population in their care.
-The PN graduate is an entry level practitioner who is competent to practice as a direct caregiver in a variety of health care settings, which include diverse patient populations.
+The Helena College Nursing Department's educational philosophy supports the belief that professional nursing is best served by highly educated members who meet the ever-changing healthcare needs of the population in their care.
+The PN graduate is an entry-level practitioner who is competent to practice as a direct caregiver in a variety of healthcare settings, which include diverse patient populations.
 The faculty of the Nursing program believe the following:

-- Communication is an integral part of all nursing interactions and facilitates caring, compassionate and culturally aware patient cares. - Professional behaviors are important.
-Nurse graduates functions within the ethical and legal framework of nursing and is responsible for providing and maintaining high standards of nursing practice. - Solid assessment skills and the ability to effectively apply the nursing process to identify actual and potential health care needs form the foundation for clinical nursing judgments. - Managing care is achieved through the use of the nursing process, in collaboration with the client, their support persons, and interdisciplinary professionals. - Nurses strive to provide caring interventions and to create supportive, caring environments that promote wellbeing for the patient.
+- Communication is an integral part of all nursing interactions and facilitates caring, compassionate, and culturally aware patient care. - Professional behaviors are important.
+Nursing graduates function within the ethical and legal framework of nursing and are responsible for providing and maintaining high standards of nursing practice. - Solid assessment skills and the ability to effectively apply the nursing process to identify actual and potential healthcare needs form the foundation for clinical nursing judgments. - Managing care is achieved through the use of the nursing process, in collaboration with the client, their support persons, and interdisciplinary professionals.

+Nurses strive to provide caring interventions and to create supportive, caring environments that promote well-being of the patient.

-In addition, the Nursing faculty consider nursing education is driven by the application of critical thinking and judgment and they incorporate teaching/learning strategies using innovative approaches and evidence-based research.
+In addition, the Nursing faculty considers nursing education to be driven by the application of critical thinking and judgment and they incorporate teaching/learning strategies using innovative approaches and evidence-based research.
 To address learning style differences, curriculum experiences are structured from simple to complex and are delivered in varied methodologies to connect with all learning domains.

-Nursing education is seen as a collaborative process that requires involvement of college administrators and staff, nursing faculty and nursing students.
+Nursing education is seen as a collaborative process that requires the involvement of college administrators and staff, nursing faculty, and nursing students.
 Every nursing student entering the nursing program brings unique experiences, capabilities, learning styles, and motivation for learning.
-The nursing faculty recognize the need for a holistic approach toward students who bring individual challenges as they enter the program.
+The nursing faculty recognizes the need for a holistic approach toward students who bring individual challenges as they enter the program.
 Faculty strive to connect students with all available resources on campus to facilitate student success.

-Embracing this philosophy, the Nursing Faculty at Helena College address the Program Student Learning Outcomes by incorporating the Educational Competencies for graduates of Associate Degree Nursing programs identified by the National League for Nursing (2010).
-All of the course work and material covered in the program is intentional to prepare the student to function in the nursing role, and to facilitate the student's ability to pass the National Council Licensure Examination (NCLEX) that is taken after graduation, and is a requirement of licensure to practice as a Nurse.
+Embracing this philosophy, the Nursing Faculty at Helena College addresses the Program Student Learning Outcomes by incorporating the Educational Competencies for graduates of Practical Nursing programs identified by the National League for Nursing (2010).
+All of the course work and material covered in the program is intentional to prepare the student to function in the nursing role and to facilitate the student's ability to pass the National Council Licensure Examination (NCLEX) that is taken after graduation and is a requirement of licensure to practice as a Nurse.